ZaneAvernathy/FE5Tools/README.md

 The templates have different formats for each type of weapon and the formatter determines which template to use by the filename, so `IronSword.sword.png` uses the sword template, `IronLance.lance.png` uses the lance template, etc. See the examples for their layouts.

 Each template also includes a space for palettes that the weapons use, up to a max of 7 per weapon.
 The limit is arbitrary, it only exists for my own sake.
 See the examples for where the palettes go on each image.

+---

+### format_map.py - turn Tiled .tmx maps into binary data

+Usage: `python format_map.py map.tmx`
+Example: `python format_map.py Examples/Map.tmx`

+This script generates up to three files for a given map:

+An uncompressed binary for the main layer
+An uncompressed binary for tile changes, if they exist A tile change definitions file for use with 64tass, if they exist.

+Maps should be made with [**the Tiled map editor**](https://www.mapeditor.org/).
+They must be orthogonal, finite maps with a tile size of 16x16 pixels.
+Maps should use one 512x512 pixel tileset image.

+Maps must have exactly one tile layer named `Main`.
+This layer must have tiles that cover the entire map.

+Additional tile layers are treated as tile change layers.
+Each tile change layer must have exactly one rectangular region of tiles.
+Each region will be given a definition in the definitions file, so that you can refer to them by name in events.

+The output `.bin` files must be compressed before they can be used in-game.